Traffic (conservation programme): 1990s

-TRAFFIC turned its attention to medicinal plants and performed surveys to assess the impact of plant trade in Europe on wild plant populations in 1993.
-The organisation hosted a symposium on medicinal plants later in the decade, which was attended by more than 120 plant specialists and government and industry representatives.

 2000s

-The following decade saw increasing collaboration and multifaceted ways to improve enforcement and tackle wildlife crime.
-In 2005, TRAFFIC supported the Association of South East Asian Nations (ASEAN) in their creation of Wildlife Enforcement network (ASEAN-WEN).

-TRAFFIC branched out into what it now refers to as the "green stream", promoting sustainable wildlife trade rather than tackling unsustainable trade.
+TRAFFIC expanded into what is now referred to the "green stream," an effort to promote sustainable wildlife trade rather than focusing only on unsustainable trade.
 In 2007, TRAFFIC, the WWF, IUCN, and BfN launched the International Standard for Sustainable Wild Collection of Medicinal and Aromatic Plants (ISSC-MAP) for sustainable wild collection of medicinal and aromatic plants.

 2010s

 TRAFFIC began to incorporate more social and economic responsibility into its work, empowering communities whilst promoting sustainable wildlife trade.
-In 2011 a project was launched working with groups of indigenous women in the Amazon to promote sustainable trade and provide alternative sources of income to the unsustainable harvest of wildmeat.
-A partnership was set up between TRAFFIC, the Association of the Waorani Women of the Ecuadorian Amazon, and a high quality chocolate company, WAO Chocolate, to fulfil this purpose, winning a UNDP award in June 2014.
+In 2011 a project was launched with indigenous women in the Amazon to promote sustainable trade and provide alternative sources of income to the unsustainable harvest of bushmeat.
+A partnership was established between TRAFFIC, the Association of the Waorani Women of the Ecuadorian Amazon, and the chocolate company WAO Chocolate that won a UNDP award in June 2014.

-Post 2010, TRAFFIC began to embrace the field of making wildlife trade sustainable through behavioural change.
+Post 2010, TRAFFIC began to embrace the concept of making wildlife trade sustainable through behavioral change.
 In 2014, TRAFFIC helped launch the Chi Initiative in Vietnam, one of the biggest consumers of rhino horn products, to preserve declining rhino populations.

 Achievements

-The Bad Ivory Database System (BIDS) and the Elephant Trade Information System (ETIS), 1992
+Bad Ivory Database (BIDS) and Elephant Trade Information System (ETIS), 1992

 The Elephant Trade Information system (ETIS) is an information system that tracks illegal trade in ivory and other elephant products.
 Managed by TRAFFIC on behalf of CITES, it contained nearly 20,000 records from around 100 countries by 2014.
-ETIS originated from TRAFFIC's BIDS, set up in 1992 to keep track of law enforcement records from ivory seizures or confiscations around the world since 1989.
+ETIS originated from TRAFFIC's BIDS, set up in 1992 to track law enforcement records from ivory seizures or confiscations around the world beginning in 1989.